q-viper/q-viper.github.io/_posts/2020-05-31-writing-a-deep-neural-network-from-scratch-on-python.md

 w_{ji} = w_{ji} -  \triangle w_{ji}\\
 \end{equation}

 <b> The Gradient Descent algorithm will be easier to understand after we specify the activation function and loss function.
-Which i will be covering on below parts.</b>
+Which I will be covering on below parts.</b>

 ### 3.2.5 Training Method
 ```python